 The U.S. Food and Drug Administration has approved some cannabinoid-containing medications to reduce side effects of cancer treatments.
 Examples include dronabinol and nabilone, which are synthetic THC medications that can help reduce nausea.

 The American Cancer Society also list cannabinoids as a treatment option for chemotherapy-induced nausea and vomiting.

 However, these medications are not the same as CBD oil products a person can purchase over the counter (OTC).
 While CBD oil may help with nausea, it will likely be less effective than prescription cannabinoid-containing medications.

 A 2017 review also found that CBD may help with chronic neuropathy pain in humans, which can be a side effect of chemotherapy and cancer.

 Researchers have identified a cannabinoid receptor called CB2, which is present in immune system cells such as B-lymphocytes and natural killer cells.
 This suggests that there may be link between CBD and immunity.

 However, more long-term studies in humans are necessary to determine what role, if any, CBD has to play in the prevention of cancer.
 Additionally, as CBD oils contain roughly 1–5% CBD, they would likely have less effect than the stronger doses in prescription medications.

-Research suggests that potential side effects may include:
+Research suggests that potential side effects

 The American Cancer Society note that cannabinoid drugs may worsen symptoms of depression, mania, or other mental illness.
 However, this is more likely to be the result of THC and not CBD.